letzgorats/Leetcode/README.md

 JeongYeob's AlgorithmStudy

-If I got it wrong, looked at hints, or solved it, but it took too long, then -> 🛑 Otherwise -> 🟢
+If I got it wrong, looked at the hint, or solved it but in an inefficient way or took too long, then-> 🛑 Otherwise -> 🟢

 LeetCode